luphoria/graim/README.md

 - Kick
 - Ban + unban
 - Mute
-- Discord moderators may use `;whosent` to discover what matrix user is behind a Discord message
+- Discord moderators may use `whosent` to discover what matrix user is behind a Discord message
+- Userinfo command

 ## How
 graim is built with the intention of being Matrix-first.
 There are a few reasons for this: